Answered By: Jon Morris Last Updated: Jul 05, 2018 Views: 80

 -Most of the library's databases include a mix of both popular and scholarly sources (some being peer reviewed, some not)

--All scholarly writing diligently attempts to maintain objectivity in research of the topic
+-Scholarly writing diligently attempts to maintain objectivity in writing about the topic

 -Scholarly sources reliably include detailed information for all those sources used and all assertions made (such as a bibliography or set of references)